isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-fleas-look-like/index.md

 ###  4. Flea Larvae

 Flea larvae, once developed, will come out of the flea eggs.
 They'll measure from 3 mm to 5 mm in length.
 The semi-transparent to white-colored worm-like larvae will become darker as they grow.
-[Flea larvae mainly eat flea dirt](https://pestpolicy.com/what-do-flea-larvae-eat/) - which makes them darken during growth.
+[Flea larvae mainly eat flea dirt](https://pestpolicy.com/what-do-flea-larvae-eat/)- which makes them darken during growth.
 They'll be on this stage for four days to 3 weeks - when they molt through 3 instars.

-You'll not mainly find [flea larvae on cats and dogs](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/), which makes flea treatment challenging, particularly when finding the baby fleas.
+You'll not mainly find [flea larvae on cats and dogs](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/),which makes flea treatment challenging, particularly when finding the baby fleas.

 ##  Conclusion

 On what do baby fleas look like? - flea larvae or known as baby fleas, are tiny and whitish wormlike creatures that measure under -inches.
-Check for pepper- (flea feces )and "salt" (flea larvae) like objects around towel, rugs, or cat and dog bedding - check on furniture and [carpeting for effective control of adult and baby fleas](https://pestpolicy.com/best-flea-carpet-powder/).
-Baby fleas will have no legs and also have a tiny head.
+Check for pepper- (flea feces )and "salt" (flea larvae) like objects around towel, rugs, or cat and dog bedding - check on furniture and [carpeting for effective control of adult and baby fleas](https://pestpolicy.com/best-flea-carpet-powder/).Baby fleas will have no legs and also have a tiny head.

 They don't require a host - and thus won't suck your cat's or dog's blood for survival.